This homemade keyring idea uses heart-shaped pieces of clay with your child’s fingerprint or thumbprint embedded in the surface of the clay.

 Why Make a Fingerprint Keychain

-This is a creative way to make some memories from those little fingers while you have the chance.
+These fingerprint keychains are a creative way to make some memories from those little fingers while you have the chance.
 They will grow fast, and you will be grateful that you did this while they were small.

 Given that you can attach a small jewelry piece to go with the fingerprint this is something that you can personalize for each of your kids to make it that little bit more special.